Dozen state police charged in the massacre of 19 in Mexico - WTMJ

-CIUDAD VICTORIA, Mexico (AP) — A dozen state police officers have been arrested for allegedly killing 19 people, including Guatemalan migrants, whose bodies were found shot and burned near the U.S. border late in January, Mexican authorities announced Tuesday.
+CIUDAD VICTORIA, Mexico (AP) — A dozen state police officers were being questioned Wednesday following their arrests in connection with the killings of 19 people, including Guatemalan migrants, whose bodies were found shot and burned near the U.S. border late in January.

-Tamaulipas state Attorney General Irving Barrios Mojica said all 12 officers were in custody and face charges of homicide, abuse of authority and making false statements.
+Tamaulipas state Attorney General Irving Barrios Mojica announced Tuesday night that all 12 officers were in custody and face charges of homicide, abuse of authority and making false statements.

 The killings revived memories of the gruesome 2010 massacre of 72 migrants near the town of San Fernando in the same gang-ridden state.
-But those killings were done by a drug cartel, while it is likely many people will find it more shocking that the Jan.
+Those killings were done by a drug cartel, while the Jan.
 22 slayings allegedly were carried out by law enforcement.

 “In the aforementioned acts of Jan.
 22, at least 12 state police officers participated,” Barrios Mojica said.